tvdboom/ATOM/docs_sources/user_guide/models.md

     the LightGBM's model.

 !!! warning
     The models can not be initialized directly by the user!
-Only use them through the trainers.
+Use them only through the trainers.

 <br>